merenlab/merenlab.org/_includes/_mentorship_data.md

 think about who they think they are (or perhaps more accurately, who they wish to be as mentors) and what they want their group to radiate as a cultural and intellectual gathering.
-So it is an extremely useful exercise for anyone who with to challenge themselves regardless of their career stage.
+So it is an extremely useful exercise for anyone who wishes to challenge themselves regardless of their career stage.

 While I think mentors should draft their documents without reading others, here is a list of such documents I collected online that belong